MicrosoftDocs/quantum-docs/articles/how-to-work-with-re.md

 Once you've learned how to [customize](xref:microsoft.quantum.overview.resources-estimator) and [submit](xref:microsoft.quantum.quickstarts.computing.resources-estimator) jobs to the Resource Estimator, you can learn how to optimize the execution time of resource estimation jobs.

-## Run multiple configurations as a single job
+## How to run multiple configurations as a single job

 A resource estimation job consist of two types of job parameters: [**target parameters**](xref:microsoft.quantum.overview.resources-estimator#target-parameters), that is qubit model, QEC schemes, and error budget; and, optionally, **operation arguments**, that is arguments that can be passed to the QIR program.
 The Azure Quantum Resource Estimator allows you to submit jobs with multiple configuration of job parameters, or multiple *items*, as a single job to avoid rerunning multiple jobs on the same quantum program.